edward-shen/dotfile/readme.md

 # Set default dotfile repository location
 dotfile use --path /path/of/repo

-# Sets group1 to be the default group to add
-dotfile use --group-default group1

-# Sets the common dotfile group to be the default group
+# Reset the default dotfile repository to ~/dotfiles
-dotfile use --group-default
+dotfile use --path

 ## Complex examples

-# You can set up multiple configs as well
+# You can simutanously set up multiple configs as well
-dotfile use --group-default --path /foo/bar --helper yay
+dotfile use --path /foo/bar --helper yay
 ```

 ### Adding packages